-There is also evidence suggesting that reishi mushrooms may have preventative properties against cancer, which is yet another reason for adding this mushroom to your health regimen.
+Evidence suggests that reishi mushrooms may have preventative properties against cancer, yet another reason for adding this mushroom to your health regimen.

 Reishi mushrooms can help to stabilize blood sugar.
 They can’t replace your insulin altogether, so if you have diabetes, they are not a cure, but they can help.
 This quality of reishi mushrooms can be useful for anyone who occasionally suffers from hyper-or-hypoglycemia.

 It’s important to note that taking too much reishi in conjunction with your diabetes medication can actually cause your blood sugar to drop too low, so always use caution.
 Speak to your doctor before taking Reishis if you have diabetes.

 Some research has shown Reishi mushrooms to be neuroprotective.
 They contain a substance called Ganoderma lucidum (GLOS), which research has shown to have neuroprotective effects.
 They can also help stimulate nerve growth in the brain, which is useful in conditions like Alzheimer’s.
 If your family has a history of Alzheimer’s, consider adding reishi mushroom extract to your diet.